paualarco/prime-numbers-exercise/README.md

 ### Future improvements
 - Improve unit tests with property based testing.
+- Add functional tests for the two microservices separately.
+- Include project subdomain in the package name.
 - Create a proper UI.
-- Include project subdomain in the package name.